jtyissix/Lever/README.md

 - For MS MARCO dataset, you can refer to `https://github.com/ibm-aur-nlp/domain-specific-QA` for domain augmented MS MARCO dataset
 - For Ultradomain dataset, refer to `https://huggingface.co/datasets/TommyChien/UltraDomain`
-- For MMLU dataset, refer to `https://huggingface.co/datasets/cais/mmlu` -For RobustQA, refer to `https://github.com/awslabs/robustqa-acl23`
+- For MMLU dataset, refer to `https://huggingface.co/datasets/cais/mmlu`
+- For RobustQA, refer to `https://github.com/awslabs/robustqa-acl23`
 ## Reproduction Workflow

 The recommended reproduction flow is shown below.
 Replace the paths with your own data locations.